 On top of allowing the automation of emails to send, you can send off cycle emails to your students through our targeted email feature!

-Leverage connections across campus by providing the logged out link to other stakeholders (marketing materials, websites, give to faculty) to incentivize students to take the survey.
+Leverage connections across campus by providing the logged out link to other stakeholders (marketing materials, websites, give to faculty) to incentivise students to take the survey.

 Take advantage of the Handshake Incentive (or offer your own).